 A child whose private health insurance does not cover vaccines

 A child whose private health insurance covers only selected vaccines - (DCPH) can provide the vaccines that are not covered

 A child whose private health insurance caps the amount it will cover for vaccines

 Cash, credit, or debit card if you are uninsured or underinsured - $10 per vaccine (Note: 3% fee on credit/debit transactions)

-Our clinics experience high volumes during the month of August; please plan accordingly
+Our clinics experience high volumes during late July and early August; please plan accordingly

 A parent or guardian must accompany those under 18

 Vaccinations are available to uninsured adults (age 19 and older), provided by the state Adult Safety Net (ASN) program.
 Those with Texas Medicaid may qualify for some vaccines (not provided by the ASN program).